Online Commerce (eCommerce) is on a tear.

 The downside of hosted check-out is that you may be limited to their user interface – giving you less control.

-In addition to providing a secure check-out process behind the scenes, it’s in your best interest to let your customers know that their shopping experience will be a safe one.
+In addition to providing a secure check-out process behind the scenes, it’s in your best interest to let your customers know that their shopping experience will be safe.
 The easiest way to do this is with secure check-out badges.

 If your hosted check-out provider has a badge, feature it prominently near any calls to action.